 The charming town of Brisighella is perhaps the most interesting built location to visit within the "Vena del Gesso" ('Chalk Vein') Regional Park.
 The town itself is laid at the foot of three characteristic chalk peaks, which host the Rocca (castle), the Civic tower and the Santuario di Monticino respectively.
 These three features are among Brisighella's highlights and will be described in more detail later, one by one.
-But before doing that, let us give a look at the location at large (an aerial view of the town – as captured from the tower hill – is shown above; below, a similar sight is offered, but in a winter outlook).
+But before doing that, let us give a look at the location at large (an aerial view of the town – as captured from the tower hill – is shown above; in the second picture, a similar sight is offered, but in a winter outlook).

 Situated at the foothills of the Northern Apennines, the territory of Brisighella displays quite varied features.
 The hills are mostly clayey, and it is from these soft clays that the chalk spurs stand out with their distinctive outline.
 The climate is tempered by the Mediterranean influences buffeting the Adriatic coast; it is therefore suitable for olive trees (there is a small I.G.P. – Italian acronym for Produce of Geographic Certified Origin – olive oil production here, the 'Olio Brisighello') and for different types of maritime pines to grow, which add here and there a 'classical' touch to the landscape (see for instance the picture below).

 A Brief History of Brisighella

 The origins of the town date back to the end of the 12th century, when Maghinardo Pagani built the first important castle of the Lamone valley on one of the three peaks of selenite – a gypsum rock.

 In the 14th century the Manfredi – Lords of Faenza – started to build a bigger castle on another peak; 200 years later the Venetians conquered it and gave the castle its present look.